 Project Manager and Field Operations Coordinator

 John is a restoration ecologist with a degree in Environmental Management and Protection.
 He has recent experience coordinating field operations for large riparian and wetland restoration projects.
 He is responsible for coordinating all project submittals, RFIs, materials acquisitions, equipment scheduling and compiling daily job logs and safety reports.
 John is also a certified arborist.

-Assistant Project Manager and Landscape Designer
+Project Manager and Qualified Applicator

 Restoration Crew Foreman